errorstudio/spektrix-ruby/README.md

 Spektrix::Tickets::PriceList.where(event_id: 123) #the prices for event 123, without calling the Event itself.
 ```

+## Custom Attributes
+Spektrix allows you to set custom attributes for various objects.
+This library handles these automatically, and they're accessible as instance variables on your objects.

 # Contributing
 We'd love to have your input if you're making use of this: